 Like all boats, bass boats can handle water that splashes in from the sides, the water that comes on board when you reel in a fish or climb in your boat with wet boots.

-Your bass boat needs special attention after the rain, or you would be facing some undesirable consequences, including making your boat’s value go downhill faster than usual.
+Your bass boat needs special attention after the rain, or you will be facing some undesirable consequences, including making your boat’s value go downhill faster than usual.

 Everything wears out over time.
 So does a boat.
 Since bass boats are made of fiberglass or aluminum, they are prone to damage from water.
 Fiberglass goes through water ingress, osmosis, and delamination on repeated water exposure.